Reliability mechanisms

-Virtual machine migration is a key feature in managing virtualized infrastructure, enabling the transfer of running virtual machines from one physical node to another without shutting them down.
-This process is critical for various tasks and scenarios:
+Virtual machine migration is an important feature in virtualized infrastructure management.
+It allows you to move running virtual machines from one physical node to another without shutting them down.
+Virtual machine migration is required for a number of tasks and scenarios:

-Before starting the migration, check the current status of the virtual machine with the following command:
+1. Before starting the migration, check the current status of the virtual machine:

 d8 k get vm